THE NOT SO NEW DEUTSCHLANDTICKET – ALL YOU NEED TO KNOW (Updated for 2026)

 The 9-Euro-Ticket was hugely successful – too successful to be truthful.
 It was so popular that trains were full to the point where the police had to evacuate some trains and basically train stations were a madhouse.

-The new Deutschlandticket (which will cost €49 at this point) is supposed to provide the same benefits – cheaper use of public transportation to both offset the impact of the current high inflation rate on cost of living and to foster more interest in sustainable transportation.
+The new Deutschlandticket has the same purpose – cheaper public transportation to both offset the impact of inflation and to foster more interest in sustainable transportation.

 The basic principle is fairly simple: For one flat fee you will get a ticket that will allow you to use almost all trains, buses, subways etc. in Germany other than the really fast trains (IC, EC, ICE).
 There are some other exceptions but they are fairly minor.